New Jersey Landscape Makeover Program

 Green infrastructure manages polluted runoff generated by the built environment through green landscape features like rain gardens.

-- Participants who build a rain garden as part of this program may be eligible for a rebate of $4 per square foot, up to $675.
+• Participants who build a rain garden as part of this program may be eligible for a rebate up to $675 (based on square footage).

 Why is this important?